sinclair2/bacme/README.md

 Simplifications for example are:

-- account key is not reused but regenerated every time (for each domain)
-- domain key is not reused but regenerated every time
 - certificate subject is always `$domain.tld` and `www.$domain.tld`
 - supports http validation only
-- needs manual steps for putting the challenge tokens to your document root
-- needs manual steps for installing the certificate to your webserver
+- keys are not reused but regenerated every time
+  - both the account key and the domain key
+  - in part this is also because of privacy considerations

+The script is intentionally made so by default it will not do anything on your server by itself.
+There is no need that you have to run it directly on your server (as root or otherwise).
+You keep control over the authorization and installation process.
+A typical automated renewal process would be to let the script generate new private keys, automate the http validation by using a SSH key authenticated rsync with the --webroot option and installing the generated keys and certificates via e.g. an Ansible playbook.

-The script is intended to be easy to understand but still allow the complete semi-automatic generation of certificates.
-If you want something different it should be easy to identify the relevant part in the code and adjust it to your needs.
-It is also a working axample to learn the ACME protocol from.
+The script is intended to be easy to understand but still allow the complete automatic generation of certificates.
+It is also a working small example to learn the ACME protocol.

 Let's Encrypt Subscriber Agreement